 THE BIG O - OSTEOPOROSIS

-Osteoporosis is a bone condition that affects 1.28 million Australians.2 If left untreated it can lead to loss of mobility.3 It’s often referred to as the silent disease because there are usually no symptoms until a person breaks or fractures a bone.
+Osteoporosis is a bone condition that affects over 1.39 million Australians.1 If left untreated it can lead to loss of mobility.2 It’s often referred to as the silent disease because there are usually no symptoms until a person breaks or fractures a bone.3

 Don’t wait for a fall to see if you have it.
-Osteoporosis is serious, but treatable.4 Ask your doctor about a bone scan.
+Osteoporosis is serious, but treatable.3 Ask your doctor about a bone density scan.

 Are you at risk?

 the age of 50, but men are at risk

 too.
 If you’ve broken a bone in a

 many factors that can increase your

 risk of osteoporosis; including,